mlcs/mlcs.github.io/about-mlcs.md

 ---
 layout: page
 title: About MLCS
-subtitle: Independent junior research group within the Cluster of Excellence "Machine Learning"
+subtitle: Independent junior research group | Cluster of Excellence "Machine Learning" | University of Tübingen
 ---

 **"Machine Learning in Climate Science"** is an independent junior research group established in January 2020 within the framework of the [Cluster of Excellence "Machine Learning"](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/) at the University of Tübingen.

-The group aims to quantify, understand, and predict different components of the climate system based on present-day and paleoclimatic data sets, used along with the output of climate models.
+MLCS aims to understand and predict different components of the climate system based on present-day and paleoclimatic data sets, used along with the output of climate models.
 Climatic phenomena of interest include the El Niño Southern Oscillation (ENSO), the Global Monsoon (GM), and the Inter-Tropical Convergence Zone (ITCZ).
 The changes in the state of these climatic systems are consequential to people all around the planet, and they inform global socio-economic decisions at all levels of